 Notably, this means the marginal tax rate of a strategy may depend on the amount of income involved.
 If this couple had only added $2,000 of income, the tax bracket would have remained 15%, and the marginal tax rate would have been 15%.
 Because the income increase was $20,000, though, and that resulted in crossing into another tax bracket, the marginal tax rate was 22.15%, which represents a blend of the two brackets across which the income landed.

-The Formula For An Effective Tax Rate
+The Formula To Calculate An Effective Tax Rate

 Example 4.
 Assume a couple has $200,000 of total income, and $30,000 of total deductions.
 The client’s taxable income is $170,000.
 Using the 2012 tax tables, the client’s total tax liability would be $35,379, with income falling across the 10%, 15%, 25%, and 28% tax brackets.
 The client’s effective rate would be $35,379 (total taxes) / $200,000 (total income) = ~17.7%, which means that 17.7% of the client’s total income was consumed by his/her tax liability.